GaoYeGithub/CarAnimation/README.md

 ## Simple Java Animation

 I wanted to start learning how to make games with Java.
-So I started with UI using processing to make simple animation I learn before in python but made in Java along with things I learned so far in my coding journy.
+So I start with learning UI using processing to make simple animation in Java.
 Hope you like it!

 ![alt text](https://cloud-1biuq89lt-hack-club-bot.vercel.app/0image.png)